sporestudio/ftp-server/docs/README.md

               ansible-lint ansible/
     ```

-  - When we do a `git push` command the test are triggered and passed.
+  - When we do a `git push` command the test is triggered and passed.

     <div align="center">
       <img src=".imgs/ansible-lint-passed.png" alt="ansible-lint">